exercism/python/exercises/concept/currency-exchange/.docs/instructions.md

 Create the `get_number_of_bills()` function, taking `budget` and `denomination`.

 This function should return the *number of bills* that you can get using the *budget*.
+**Note: ** You can only receive _whole bills_, not fractions of bills,  so remember to divide accordingly.
 ```python
 >>> get_number_of_bills(127.5, 5)
 25